AMERICAN ANGUS ASSOCIATION - THE BUSINESS BREED

 Project Budget

 AGI will receive a project budget of $1.65 million to construct the PACs, and fund the collection and analysis of the data.
 Building the PACs and collecting the actual data is no small task, therefore the University of Tennessee has agreed to work with AGI on this endeavor.
-UT is a land grant university who is actively working in beef cattle genetics and production research.
+UT is a land grant university that is actively working in beef cattle genetics and production research.

 Project Updates